Marine Wildlife on the Doorstep

 Skipper Colin Barnes’ Cork Whale Watch offers a unique boating experience from Reen Pier, near Union Hall, a short drive from Ballynoe House.
 Further West, Whale Watch West Cork offers boat tours out of Baltimore harbour.

-The Stags are visible from Ardfield village and the coastline near Ballynoe House.
+The Stags can be seen from Ardfield and the coastline near Ballynoe House.
 Book now to stay with us.